-Fr Joseph Diacono, was born in Victoria, Gozo, on 16th of August 1847, in the house of Angelo Diacono and Maria Cassar.
+Fr Joseph Diacono was born in Victoria, Gozo, on 16th of August 1847, in the house of Angelo Diacono and Maria Cassar.
 He was baptized on the same day in the Parish of St George Martyr, Victoria, by the Vice Parish priest Fr Lorenzo Cutajar.
 He was given the names of Giuseppe, Antonio, Serafino and Giorgio.
 His godfathers were Luigi and Luigia Bezzina.
-On 30th of October 1856 he received the sacrament of Confirmation by by His Excellency Mgr.
+On 30th of October 1856, he received the sacrament of Confirmation by His Excellency Mgr.
 Giuseppe Maria Bravi.
 The dearest day of Fr Diacono was when he was ordained a priest in the Cathedral of St Mary of Gozo on 4th March 1871 by Mgr Anton Grech Delicata, Bishop of Gozo.

-On 1st of February 1876 he became the Vice Parish Priest of St George’s Martyr in Victoria.
+On 1st of February 1876, he became the Vice Parish Priest of St George’s Martyr in Victoria.
 Two years later he was appointed Spiritual Director of The Association of the Twelve Stars of the Sacred Heart.
 Through the work of Fr.
 Joseph Diacono, in 1880, the Association evolved in a Religious Congregation with the name of “Franciscan Tertiaries”, which, in 1937 was changed to that of “Franciscan Sisters of Malta”.
-On 15th of August 1880, eight young ladies who where members of the third Order of St Francis, started living together in the House of Charity.
+On 15th of August 1880, eight young ladies who were members of the Third Order of St Francis started living together in the House of Charity.
 They were helped by a set of guidelines prepared by Fr Diacono, which continued to be renewed throughout the years.
 It was for this reason that Fr Diacono was known as the Founder of the Franciscan Tertiaries.
 On 1st of September 1880, the group was approved by Bishop Mgr.
 Pietro Pace.

 On 27th November 1884, the first stone for the building of the church designed by Fr Diacono, dedicated to Our Lady of the Sacred Heart of Jesus annexed to the House of Charity at Palm Street Victoria, where the new Franciscan Tertiaries were living, was blessed by Rev. Canon Giovanni Saliba.
 Fr Diacono had opted for this second house since the one of Għajn Qatet street, Victoria had become small for the new growing Religious Congregation.